rohitjha/brainfuck/README.md

 Installation
 -----------
 Simply running 'make' at the command prompt will create the executable named 'bf' in the current working directory.
-For proper installation, run these three commands at the command prompt:
+For proper installation, run these two commands at the command prompt:

 $ make